yk154/fullstack-node-workshop/README.md

 ```

-Go to your terminal and run node server.js.
+Go to your terminal and run `node server.js`.
 You should see the "listening on http://localhost:3000" message logged out.
 Navigate your browser to http://localhost:3000.
 You should see the text hello! responded back to you.
 Look at your terminal and it should show two requests, one for / and one for  /favicon.ico.
 The / represents the base, home page that you requested by going to the bare domain localhost:3000.
 If you went to http://localhost:3000/lol then you'd see /lol there (you can actually try that if you want to.)
 The /favicon.ico request is the browser trying to get the favicon which is that little icon that the browser puts on the browser tab.

 ![alt text](/images/favicon-browser-image.png "Favicon Example")